 - The right of restriction.
 You have the right to request that we restrict the processing of your personal information.

 - The right to data portability.
 You have the right to be provided with a copy of your Personal Data in a structured, machine-readable and commonly used format.

 - The right to withdraw consent.
 You also have the right to withdraw your consent at any time where Power Diary relied on your consent to process your personal information.

-These rights can be enacted by contacting us on [email protected] Please note that we may ask you to verify your identity before responding to such requests.
-(If you are a patient or client of a business that uses Power Diary you will need to contact that business directly to discuss or evoke your protection rights.)
+If you wish to be informed about what Personal Data we hold about you and if you want it to be removed from our systems, please contact us here or email [email protected] Please note that we may ask you to verify your identity before responding to such requests.
+(If you are a patient or client of a business that uses Power Diary you will need to contact that business directly to discuss and evoke your protection rights.)